devchat-ai/devchat-website/docs/intro.md

 We find that most other "intelligent" or "automatic" tools tend to over-guess what a user needs to put into a prompt, with the intention of reducing the user's workload.
 This typically results in more noise than LLMs can efficiently handle.
+The unstable effectiveness of those tools is a major reason why many developers are skeptical about AI's value in coding.
-DevChat gives the control back to human for true productivity and provides user-friendly methods to streamline context selection.
+DevChat gives the control back to developers and streamlines the context building proces.
-In practice, humans remain the pilots, and AI can be truly effective only when provided with a clear request and the appropriate context.
+In practice, human developers remain the pilots, and AI can be truly effective only when provided with a clear request and appropriate context.

 ### Simple mechanism to extend

 **You don't have to learn a new framework of a specific programming language to extend AI for your need.**
 Prompts should be visible and easily editable to users instead of being hidden in a complex framework.
+Adjustments to system-default prompts are common.
+Take Python that has PEP

 Bring your own prompts, and build a library of what works for you and your team.
 Easily integrate your own prompt templates into DevChat, avoiding significant engineering effort or a steep learning curve.
 You don't need a complex framework to make AI work for you.
 All it takes is a standard editor operating on your filesystem.